Forest Service, USDA.

 There would be three main phases in the life of the Idaho Cobalt Project: the construction phase, the production phase, and the reclamation phase.
 There would also be concurrent reclamation in the construction and production phases as existing disturbed areas or new disturbance is reclaimed post-use.
 The construction phase would include upgrading 23.2 miles of existing roads, and construction of 2.7 miles of new roads, construction of the portals and waste rock dumps, the mill site, power line and substation and the tailings disposal site.
 Soil stockpile areas, stormwater diversion ditches and borrow areas would also be included in the surface disturbance.

 The production phase would bring the mill on line at 400-tons per day increasing to 800-tons per day as the underground Ram mine expands.
 Each of the project components is integral to the whole operation and therefore there would be limited opportunities for concurrent reclamation.
-However, there would be concurrent reclamation in some areas when active use stops.
+However, there Start Printed Page 64239would be concurrent reclamation in some areas when active use stops.
 The reclamation phase would include final shaping of waste rock dumps, sealing mine portals, mill demolition, power line and substation dismantling, tailings disposal area shaping and revegetation, water management reservoir reclamation, and road reclamation.

 Cobalt is a strategic and industrial metal with a diverse range of uses.
 The largest single use is in alloys for air and land-based gas turbine engines.
 The fastest growing usage is in the battery industry for cell phones, pagers, portable computers and gasoline-electric hybrid power automobiles.
 Cobalt is used in computer hard disk drives, semiconductors, magnetic data storage and solar collectors.
 It is also used as a component in the effort to reduce air pollution, as it is a catalyst for removing sulfur from oil to provide for clean burning fuels and has important medical uses as well.